hashicorp/packer/.github/CONTRIBUTING.md

 If you have never worked with Go before, you will have to install its runtime in order to build packer.

-1. The current version of go for this project is 1.12.x.
+1. This project always releases from the latest version of golang.
 [Install go](https://golang.org/doc/install#install)

 ## Setting up Packer for dev